RhinoW/BillySnowMatesWebsite/content/_index.md

     </a>
 </div>

 We are a non-profit group that means that all our trips, events and merchandise are run at cost with no one getting a free space, not even the event host.
+We've also arranged [discounts](discounts/) with some commercial comapnies

 > *"Everyone saves or no one saves"*